 “Observational skills, stealth, and quick wit.”

 “In other words, you were following us?”
-Christophe rephrases.
+Christopher rephrases.

 “No, something else,” Gwyneth smiles.
 “I led you to a safe place.”